Industrial Technology and Operations (M.A.S.)

 The Master of Industrial Technology and Operations is suitable for both engineering and non-engineering students.
 Applicants must hold a four-year bachelor's degree from an accredited institution.
 Students with a GPA of 3.0 on a 4.0 scale can be admitted unconditionally.
 Students with a GPA of 2.5/4.0 can be admitted contingent upon their achieving a 3.3 GPA or better in the first three courses taken at Illinois Tech.

-Completion of the GRE is required for applicants who have completed an undergraduate degree outside of the United States.
-The minimum required GRE scores are 2.5 for analytical writing and a combined score of 292.
 Applicants from countries where English is not the primary language of instruction must submit TOEFL, PTE, or IELTS scores.
-Read more here (***with link to: ).***
+Read more here.

 A professional statement is required from all degree-seeking applicants.